yongkanghe/eks-k10/README.md

 3. Remove all the relevant snapshots
 4. Remove the S3 storage bucket

-# Section 2, to build the labs having an EKS Cluster, run
+# Section 2, build the labs having an EKS Cluster, run
 ````
 ./k10-deploy.sh
 ````